-Plymouth CAST Model Child Protection and Safeguarding Policy 2018
+Plymouth CAST Model Child Protection and Safeguarding Policy 2020

-Governors' Committee Responsible for local dissemination and monitoring: Full Local Governing Board Governor Lead: Designated Safeguarding Lead: Date adopted by local governing Board:
+Governor Lead: Designated Safeguarding Lead: Date adopted by local governing Board: Simon Cohen Rob Meech 23/09/2020

 The Mission of the Catholic Church and Safeguarding

 "The Catholic Church and its individual members will undertake appropriate steps to maintain a safe environment for all and to practise fully and positively Christ's Ministry towards children, young people and adults at risk and to respond sensitively and compassionately to their needs in order to help keep them safe from harm.
 This is demonstrated by the provision of carefully planned activities for children, young people and adults, caring for those hurt by abuse and ministering to and robustly managing those who have caused harm."
 [Source: National Catholic Safeguarding Commission - Policy Statement February 2016